ConsenSys-Academy/Emergent-Knowledge-Base/discord-exports/readme.md

 Exports are static, so the content is current as of the last run time.
 It needs to be rerun in order to fetch the latest refreshed content.

 The tool comes in 2 flavors (CLI and GUI) Initial samples here were generated using the CLI version.
-A sample MacOS .sh file is with included for reference
+A MacOS .sh file containing channel IDs is included for reference